iskm/picha/README.md

 ## AMI builds using packer

-Packer builds to automate image creation.
+Builds to automate image and container creation.
 Got tired of doing it manually.